abbttls/nyc-taxi-etl/README.md

 # NYC Taxi ETL & Analytics Platform

 This project is a beginner-friendly, end-to-end ETL (Extract, Transform, Load) and analytics pipeline for New York City Yellow Taxi trip data.
-It is designed to help you learn data engineering concepts using real-world data and Azure SQL.
+It is designed to help you (me haha) learn data engineering concepts using real-world data and Azure SQL.

 ## Features
 - Automated download and conversion of NYC Yellow Taxi data (Parquet to CSV)